-3.4 Vertical Distribution
+3.7 Vertical Distribution

 The layout of the equipment in all riser cupboards is a designer responsibility and must not be left to the installation contractor to sort out on site.
-The consultant/contractor must produce detailed drawings which show the precise layout of all equipment within the riser cupboard including the position of all busbar joints and the positions of tap-off units.
+The consultant/contractor must produce detailed drawings which show the precise layout of all equipment within the riser cupboard including the position of all bus-bar joints and the positions of tap-off units.
 The drawings must provide for a minimum clear working area of 750mm x 750mm for each item of equipment that requires access for operation and maintenance.
 All riser cupboards shall have solid floors, a level threshold and doors secured with Yale cylinder type 88 night latch barrel locks to the same specification as the switch room locks.

-The major distribution system shall be run vertically, to serve all floors, in a central position using busbars where appropriate, with only one 3 phase 4 pole tap-off at each level.
+The major distribution system shall be run vertically, to serve all floors, in a central position using bus-bars where appropriate.
+Only one 3 phase 4 pole tap-off at shall be provided at each level in an accessible position where it can be operated without the use of a ladder.

-Risers shall be sized to take account of future increases in electrical load growth.
+Risers shall have a minimum of 25% spare capacity to take account of future increases in electrical load growth.